 Table 9-64 (Reassociation Request frame body) if the frame is an Reassociation Request frame.

-is subject to inheritance rules defined in 35.3.2.3.1 (Inheritance in the per-STA profile of Basic Multi-Link element) and exceptions specified in [7881]35.3.2.1 (General).
+is subject to inheritance rules defined in 35.3.2.3.1 (Inheritance in the per-STA profile of Basic Multi-Link element) and exceptions specified in [7881]35.3.2.3 ( Elements not carried in a per-STA profile).

 does not include the Listen Interval field and Current AP Address field.